BillBohan/NISC/README.md

 42. CHOP 16 Nibbles (4 Bits each).
 43. CHOP Pairs of Bits.
 There are 32 of them.
 44. CHOP Bits, all 64 of them individually addressable.
+45. Small constant ROM.
+There is not actually a ROM here.
+With a little bit of hardware we can detect reads in this range and return the low 16 bits of address, eliminating the need to store small constants in the 0000-FFFF range in memory or to use them as immediate data in APX read instruction.
+With the huge memory space we have, I don't consider this wasteful.